Try Our NEW Cat Name Generator

 The extraction of most clay litters contributes to land degradation, soil erosion, deforestation, and depletion of natural resources.

 When disposed of, clay based litters can take a long time to decompose, adding to the volume of waste in landfills or incineration facilities and emitting greenhouse gases.
+A massive problem!

 The use of non renewable resources, such as the silica gel litter, can further exacerbate the environmental implications.